smhurf/lewagon_challenges/07-Data-Engineering/02-ML-Iteration/05-Iterate-with-MLFlow/README.md

 - The way to log a metric and a parameter on a hosted MLflow server such as https://mlflow.lewagon.co/
 - How to pass multiple keyword argument parameters to a function or method using `**kwargs` and how to access them in the function or method

-If any of these is unclear, make a ticket.
+If any of these is unclear, ask for a TA.

 In order to iterate, we will need a few packages: